-When we recently drew up a list of the Top 50 Greatest Riffs Ever, there was only ever going to be one winner: Black Sabbath’s mighty Symptom Of The Universe.
+When we drew up a list of the Top 50 Greatest Riffs Ever, there was one clear winner: Black Sabbath’s mighty Symptom Of The Universe.
 We asked the man behind it, the legend that is Tony Iommi, how he created this immortal noise – and whether he’s ever come up with a riff on the toilet.

 Can you remember where you were when you came up with the riff for Symptom Of The Universe?

 Tony Iommi: “Oh my god, it was a long time ago.
 I can’t remember, to be completely truthful.
 I imagine we would have probably been in rehearsal.”

 Is that how you used to come up with riffs – in rehearsal?